 - Can handle a max drag of 19 pounds on larger models

 For the angler looking for all the bells and whistles, the Ultegra delivers.
-This feature-packed reel offers extremely high performance for professionals and casual angler alike.
-You’ll find everything from a Ci4+ machined composite exterior, to cold forged internal gearing so you end up with an ultra light fishing reel that offers extreme sensitivity and long-lasting durability.
+This feature-packed reel offers extremely high performance for professionals and casual anglers alike.
+You’ll find everything from a Ci4+ machined composite exterior to cold-forged internal gearing so you end up with an ultra-light fishing reel that offers extreme sensitivity and long-lasting durability.

-- One-piece bail with extremely silent drive gear
+- One-piece bail with an extremely silent drive gear

 - Ci4+ composite body with Hagane machined internals